jwliao1209/TWLLM-Tutor/data/README.md

 ### Content

-For each year's university example, we parse the question and answer as the following format
+For each year's [university exam](https://www.ceec.edu.tw/xmfile?xsmsid=0J052424829869345634), we parse the question and answer as the following format
 ```json
 {
     "question_groups": [